Gaza Fighting Rages As UN Chief Decries horror And Starvation - UrduPoint

 Israeli Prime Minister Benjamin Netanyahu argued that "we have no way to defeat Hamas without getting into Rafah and eliminating the battalions that are left there".

-Netanyahu added he had told Blinken that "I hope to do that with the support of the United States, but if we need to, we will do it alone".
+Netanyahu said he had told Secretary of State Antony Blinken that "I hope to do that with the support of the United States, but if we need to, we will do it alone".

 Israeli Defence Minister Yoav Gallant was to head to Washington Sunday to discuss the war with Pentagon chief Lloyd Austin and other senior US defence officials.

+At the truce talks in Doha, a major sticking point has been Hamas's position that a temporary truce must lead to a permanent Israeli withdrawal from Gaza, a demand Israel has rejected.

-US intelligence chief Bill Burns and his Israeli counterpart David Barnea departed Doha late Saturday following talks on a temporary truce in Gaza and a hostage exchange, a source briefed on the talks told AFP.
+CIA chief Bill Burns and his Israeli counterpart David Barnea departed Doha late Saturday, a source briefed on the talks told AFP.

 Recent Stories